inthirakumaaran/BadWeatherFinder/README.md

 This project makes use of google direction API[1] and Darksky weather API[2].
 It will find the route between the to travel points using google direction api and find the weather condition for that route.
-Then it summarise the whole weather prediction and give readable instruction to users.
+Then it will  summarise the whole weather prediction and give readable information to users.

 References :
 * [1] Google Direction API: https://developers.google.com/maps/documentation/directions/start